Source code for ratingmodels.manual_rate

 [docs] def breakdown(self) -> "BuildUpResult": """Audit trail of the manual claims build-up (base x each relativity).
 The final running total equals :meth:`loss_cost` up to floating point. """ return evaluate(self.steps())

-[docs] def rate(self) -> float: """Charged manual rate per exposure unit.
-Uses ``retention`` (the full gross-up) when supplied, otherwise ``loss cost / target_loss_ratio``. """ if self.retention is not None: return self.retention.gross_rate(self.loss_cost()) return self.loss_cost() / self.target_loss_ratio
+[docs] def rate(self) -> Numeric: """Charged manual rate per exposure unit.
+Uses ``retention`` (the full gross-up) when supplied, otherwise ``loss cost / target_loss_ratio``. """ if self.retention is not None: return self.retention.gross_rate(self.loss_cost()) return maybe_float(self.loss_cost() / self.target_loss_ratio)

-def with_factor(self, name: str, value: float) -> "ManualRate": new = dict(self.factors) new[name] = value return ManualRate(self.base_loss_cost, new, self.target_loss_ratio)
+def with_factor(self, name: str, value: Numeric) -> "ManualRate": new = dict(self.factors) new[name] = value return ManualRate(self.base_loss_cost, new, self.target_loss_ratio, self.retention)